THE SHELL - FAQ

 - Children ages two and older require a ticket.
 All others must sit in an adult’s lap, and can do so for free.

-- The San Diego Symphony requests that parents use discretion regarding the age-appropriateness of children attending a full-length concerts at The Shell.
+- • The San Diego Symphony requests that parents use discretion regarding the age-appropriateness of children attending a full-length concert at The Shell.

 What happens if I have tickets I will be unable to use for an upcoming concert at The Shell?